JaesungHuh/av-diarization/README.md

 # AV-Diarization
 This is a repository to run audio-visual speaker diarization pipeline, which was proposed in the paper "Spot the conversation : speaker diarisation in the wild" (Interspeech 2020).
-The pipeline was used to make VoxConverse dataset.
+The pipeline was used to make the VoxConverse dataset.

 [[arXiv]](https://arxiv.org/abs/2007.01216) [[VoxConverse]](https://github.com/joonson/voxconverse)